“Put your best foot forward.”

 “First impressions matter.
 Experts say we size up new people in somewhere between 30 seconds and two minutes.”

 Linkedin is often where people meet you professionally for the very first time.
 If done right, you can make an excellent first impression.

-In my practice, I mostly see neglected Linkedin profiles.
+In our Linkedin marketing services practice, we mostly see neglected Linkedin profiles.
 While most people seem to recognize Linkedin is probably the most important social media network for business, it appears they spend less time improving their profiles than they would getting ready for work in the morning!

 The background you select or create is an important component of your profile.
 It can have a significant impact on your success when marketing on Linkedin.
 It and your picture are the first visuals your visitors see upon arrival.
 Here’s a quick 4-minute video showing you how to improve your profile background:

 While I’m stuck with my ugly mug – this is how the top portion of my Linkedin profile presents.
 What I want you to focus on is the header background.
 It frames the Linkedin components (good contrast – black surrounds the white).
 And, it clearly displays my company logo – reinforcing my brand with every visit.
 As mentioned in the video, logo placement must be in the top 30% of your background.
 Otherwise, the profile will cover it.

 In the video, I also recommend using Canva as an easy alternative to Photoshop.
 It is a Guy Kawasaki property – his goal was to make good design accessible to all people.
 I think they’ve done a good job.
 When making your Linkedin header, you will have to use a custom size.
 Linkedin provides the dimensions – 1400 pixels wide by 425 pixels high.